zong006/ws24/Readme.md

 #### Notes

-to update two tables in a database connected by foreign keys simultaneously via a transaction (further improvements to tables in the future..)
+to update two tables in a database connected by foreign keys simultaneously via a transaction

 1. Use keyholder and prepared statements in the repo class.
     - the id of orders table (primary key) is set to auto_increment.
 Table cols are: